pleiszenburg/zugbruecke/docs/source/installation.rst

 .. warning::

-	Support for Mac OS X and FreeBSD is provided on a best-effort basis. *zugbruecke* currently does not receive regular testing on those platforms.
+	Support for MacOS and FreeBSD is provided on a best-effort basis. *zugbruecke* currently does not receive regular testing on those platforms.

 Getting *zugbruecke*
 --------------------